mbrand12/t10/DEVCORE.md

 and less precise.
 But this is a beginners point of view I am sure that as I get more experience I would be able to understand why should I learn to RSpec too.

+My current opinion is that is really suck at testing and that I need to improve it.
+The problem is that for most parts I find it very hard to test specific classes and most of my test boil down to integration tests (even though the are still in the unit folder...) and in general it is very hard to get used to even when I can see the obvious good sides.
+Other is that I am mostly lazy and lack the habit of doing it, which I will try to overcome and create good habits.

 ##### 3. Implement

 Finaly, code!
 This is the fun part and the part that made me like programming;